Shrewsbury House School

-Shrewsbury House School, commonly referred to as SHS or Shrewsbury House, is an independent day preparatory school for boys aged 7 to 13, in Surbiton at the edge of Greater London close to the Surrey border, its historic county, in England.
-Established in 1865 it is among the minority of extant Preparatory Schools founded before the year 1900.
+Shrewsbury House School, commonly referred to as SHS or Shrewsbury House, is an independent day preparatory school for boys aged 7 to 13, in Surbiton at the edge of Greater London close to the Surrey border, in England.
+It was established in 1865.

+The school has been an educational trust since 1979, administered by a board of governors, some of whom are among its trustees.

 A proportion of pupils achieve results at Common Entrance Examinations to gain entry to schools such as public schools.

-The school has been an educational trust since 1979 administered by a Board of Governors some of whom are among its trustees.
-All of the Governors, except two of the educationalists and the medical expert, are former parents.

 History

 Shrewsbury House School was founded in 1865 by Rev. Henry Wilson, a local clergyman, in the centre of Surbiton and derived its name from the Wilson family’s association with the town of Shrewsbury in Shropshire.

 In 1910 the School moved to Haulkerton, a large Victorian Arts and Crafts mansion dating, from the mid-nineteenth century, on Ditton Hill.
 The main house was renamed Shrewsbury House and the School has remained there ever since.

 For the next 70 years, the School was operated by a series of private owners, most notably Henry Hamilton-Miller, who gave the School his family coat of arms and the motto Alta Peto.
 In 1979, the School became a charitable trust, administered by a Board of Governors, known as the Shrewsbury House School Trust.